May 7, 2025

 High-quality skincare and strict sun protection are commonly recommended as part of general skin health, particularly while the skin is adjusting following a procedure.

-Note: Individual results may vary.
-It’s essential to consult with a qualified skincare professional to determine the most appropriate treatment plan for your specific needs.
+Note: Individual responses vary.
+A consultation with a qualified professional is required to determine the suitability of any treatment for your specific needs.

 Questions we’re often asked about Morpheus8 results